 Similar to liability insurance for aircraft, drone liability insurance covers the drone flier (and their victim) in the event of third-party incidents such as injuries or property damage.
-Anyone who has seen the drone fail compilations on YouTube can tell you, liability insurance is a must.
+As anyone who has seen the drone fail compilations on YouTube can tell you, liability insurance is a must.

 Hull insurance covers damage to the drone itself.
-Depending on your policy and provider, hull coverage can also protect you in the event that people steal your drones.
-Specific policies vary in the kinds of damage they cover, so do thorough research and talk to your agent about the type of hull insurance you need.
+Depending on your policy and provider, hull coverage can also cover you in the event that your drone is stolen.
+Specific policies vary in the kinds of damage they cover, so be sure to do thorough research and talk to your agent about the type of hull insurance that you need.

-Currently, in the United States, drone insurance is not required by law.
+Currently, in the United States, drone insurance is not mandatory.
 However, there are some exceptions to this case in some states.
 According to UAV Coach, in Minnesota, drones do require minimum coverage in order to fly certain distances.
 Whether it’s legally required or not, it’s always wise to keep your drone covered.

 How Much Does Drone Insurance Cost?

-On-demand providers like SkyWatch can insure your drone for as little as $7 per hour for coverages up to $1 million or, for frequent droners, an annual plan of $500.
-It’s definitely worth it if you think of the amount of damage a drone could potentially get up to.
+On-demand providers like SkyWatch can insure your drone for as little as $7 per hour for coverage up to $1 million, or, for frequent droners, an annual plan of $500.
+It’s definitely worth it if you think of the amount of damage a drone could potentially cause.

-Various industries use drone for commercial purposes.
+Drones are also used commercially, by various industries.
 They are powerful tools for business and research purposes.
-They are used for land mapping, studying animals, traffic control, and of course, they are most commonly used in the entertainment industry to create beautiful footage.
-Here’s a brief list of the various industries that use drones.
+They are used for land mapping, studying animals, traffic control and of course, they are most commonly used in the entertainment industry to create beautiful footage.
+Here’s a short list of the various industries that use drones.
 Some may surprise you:

 - Oil & Gas